3dformortals/data/imagebatch/png/readme.md

 --------------------------------------------------

 ## PngbatchAborderblurplusfullslowcontour ##
 - Adds surrounding pixels that have alpha greater than 0, the contours with uniformly changing the transparency, fills the entire canvas.
-Slow for conventional images (photos).
+Slow for conventional images (picture without background).
 Faster for low saturation of the image (1 pixel in the middle of the canvas).

 --------------------------------------------------